farahhuifanyang/farahhuifanyang/README.md

 My research interests in NLP & ML are: Information extraction, relation extraction, auto CV screening, table2chart recommendation.

-🙌 Feel free to reach out for code & paper discussion~
+🙌 Feel free to reach out for code & paper discussion.
+Available for hire as an intern.